AI Agent Smart Contract Exploit Generation: The A1 System Architecture

-A1 provides the agent with four data collection tools that can be leveraged flexibly to understand smart contract behavior.
-The \textbf{Source Code Fetcher Tool} resolves proxy contract relationships through bytecode pattern analysis and implementation slot examination, ensuring the agent can access actual executable logic rather than proxy interfaces.
-This tool maintains temporal consistency by querying contract states at specific historical blocks.
-The \textbf{Constructor Parameter Tool} analyzes deployment transaction calldata to reconstruct initialization parameters, providing the agent with configuration context including token addresses, fee specifications, and access control parameters.
-The \textbf{State Reader Tool} performs ABI analysis to identify all public and external view functions, enabling the agent to capture contract state snapshots at target blocks through batch calls.
-The \textbf{Code Sanitizer Tool} eliminates non-essential elements including comments, unused code, and extraneous library dependencies -- enabling the agent to focus its analysis exclusively on executable logic without the dangers of potentially misleading documentation.
+\textbf{Context Assembly Tools:} A1 equips the agent with four tools to analyze smart contract behavior: (i) the \textit{Source Code Fetcher Tool} resolves proxy relationships through bytecode and storage slot analysis, ensuring access to the actual executable logic; (ii) the \textit{Constructor Parameter Tool} parses deployment calldata to recover initialization parameters, providing context such as token addresses, fees, and access controls; (iii) the \textit{State Reader Tool} analyzes ABIs to identify view functions and capture state snapshots at target blocks via batch calls; and (iv) the \textit{Code Sanitizer Tool} removes non-essential elements (comments, unused code, library dependencies), allowing the agent to focus solely on executable logic.